-In this paper, a new class of string and holographic dark energy (HDE) cosmological model in the context of $ f(R) $ theory of gravity using the Kasner metric is considered.
-The exact solution of filed equations are obtained by using the relation between average scale factor and the scalar function $ f(R) $.
+\begin{Abstract} In this paper, a new class of string and holographic dark energy (HDE) cosmological model in the context of the $f(R)$ theory of gravity using the Kasner metric is considered.
+The exact solution of the field equations is obtained using the relation between the average scale factor and the scalar function $f(R)$.
 It is observed that the universe is accelerating and expanding.
-The string phase of the universe is present at early stage of evolution of the universe.
+The string phase of the universe is present at an early stage of the evolution of the universe.
 The universe is dominated by quintessence type HDE at present.
-Effect of the curvature function $ f(R) $ is also observed on dynamical parameters.\
+The effect of the curvature function $f(R)$ is also observed on dynamical parameters. \end{Abstract}